Agent Settings

 - Monitor token costs — If an agent's per-message cost is higher than expected, try reducing context memory

-- Persistent sandbox is the default — Your agent preserves browser sessions, installed packages, and all state across pauses.
+- Persistent computer is the default — Your agent preserves browser sessions, installed packages, and all state across pauses.
 Switch to on-demand only if you prefer a clean environment each time

 What's Next?